Congressional District # 13

 EPA held a public meeting on its proposed cleanup plan on July 22, 2009, and received numerous comments on the Proposed Plan.

 EPA went door-to-door in 2011 during the early portion of the vapor and tap water sampling events and was able to assist with the collection of samples.

-In August 2012, EPA made phone calls to answer questions related to vapor intrusion mitigation systems and public water connection.
+In August 2012, EPA made telephone calls to answer residents' questions related to vapor intrusion mitigation systems and the public water connections.

 ContactsRemedial Project Manager, U.S. EPA